-promoting renewable energy and energy efficiency; investment, consulting and training measures in the area of wind and hydroelectric power and energy efficiency.
+- promoting renewable energy and energy efficiency; investment, consulting and training measures in the area of wind and hydroelectric power and energy efficiency.

-    In addition to these agreed priority areas, Germany provides funding for projects including the topic of population development, the construction of primary schools, industrial environmental protection, administrative reform, supporting Egypt’s Population Council and measures to promote participatory urban development in the Greater Cairo metropolitan area.
+In addition to these agreed priority areas, Germany provides funding for projects including the construction of primary schools, efforts to improve the status of women and girls, administrative reform and measures to promote participatory urban development in the Greater Cairo metropolitan area.

 Cultural, academic and scientific relations

 Support for democratic change

 Bilateral cultural, academic and scientific relations are essentially founded on the German-Egyptian cultural agreement of 16 October 1960 and the supplementary agreement of 10 April 1984.
-In 2016, an Exchange of Notes meant the Federal Office of Administration - Central Agency for Schools Abroad was included in the cultural agreement.
-Germany’s principal cultural intermediaries have a prominent presence in Egypt and are running many projects in the Country.
+Germany’s principal cultural intermediaries have a prominent presence in Egypt and are running many projects in the country.

 Culture and education

-    Four German Schools – founded in 1873, 1884, 1904 and 1999 – provide instruction leading to the German higher education entrance qualification (Abitur).
-In addition, there are three other officially recognised German schools abroad (in Cairo, Alexandria and Hurghada) that are still being built up.
-These schools are attended by a total of some 4,500 students.
-There are also numerous private and state partner schools offering enhanced German instruction, partly through the German Language Certificate (DSD) and partly through the FIT certificate offered by the Goethe-Institut.
-There are now 30 schools in Egypt belonging to the global network of partner schools (PASCH initiative).
-The Central Agency for Schools Abroad has had a regional office in Cairo since 2008.
+Four German Schools – founded in 1873, 1884, 1904 and 1998 – provide instruction leading to the German higher education entrance qualification (Abitur).
+In addition, there are three other officially recognised German Schools abroad (in Cairo, Alexandria and Hurghada) that are still being built up.
+These schools are attended by a total of some 4,000 students.
+There are also 26 private and state partner schools offering enhanced German instruction, either through the German Language Certificate (DSD) or through the FIT certificate offered by the Goethe-Institut.
+The Federal Office of Administration - Central Agency for Schools Abroad has had a regional office in Cairo since 2008.
 Altogether, the number of people learning German is estimated to be 338,000.